 Overview:

-Our data set consists of 6 main files and 112 half hour block files we finally consolidated into a single set.
+Our data set consists of 6 main files and 112 half hour block files, which was consolidated into a single dataset.
 All raw data was provided in xls or csv format and they span from November 2011 through February 2014.
 The files of the set consists of the following list of items:

 Households information, such as a sample residence Smart Meter ID, the residents ACORN group, whether they belong to the control or the experimental group of participants and some energy descriptive statistics.

-Daily half-hour energy consumption measurement set per household’s Smart Meter through the period of the study An index of the ACORN lifestyle defined hierarchy that shows the number of people in the ACORN group comparing it with the national scale baselined at 100
+Daily half-hour energy consumption measurement set per household’s Smart Meter through the period of the study An index of the ACORN lifestyle defined hierarchy that shows the number of people in the ACORN group comparing it with the national scale baselined at 100.
 Detailed weather hourly/daily pressure, temperature and water/air content/velocity/direction meteorological variables

 Field Descriptions:

-The files in Kaggle have been provided in a way that allowed us to create the relations we needed by consolidating or transforming the raw data.

-Our database contains a total of seven relations.
+The files in Kaggle t allowed for the creation relations by consolidating or transforming the raw data.
+This resulted in a database containing a total of seven relations.
 In this section we’ll describe the attributes of those relations created for our analysis from the greater Kaggle data set.

 daily_dataset: